We have produced four factsheets to answer commonly asked questions:

 On 13th July 2016, the NHS Reinstatement Bill was successfully presented in the House of Commons, by Margaret Greenwood, Labour MP for Wirral West.

-A second reading is scheduled for 4th November 2016.
+The postponed second reading is scheduled for 24th March 2017.

 Why do we need new legislation?